Iterated club shooting and the stationary-logic constructible model: Introduction and preliminaries

-\begin{proof} Recall that the separative quotient of a poset $P$ is the unique (up to isomorphism) separative $Q$ such that there is $h:P\to Q$ order preserving such that $x$ is compatible with $y$ iff $h(x)$ is compatible with $h(y)$ (see \cite[p.
+\begin{samepage} \begin{proof} Recall that the separative quotient of a poset $\p$ is the unique (up to isomorphism) separative $\qp$ such that there is $h:\p \to \qp$ surjective, order preserving, and satisfying that $x$ is compatible with $y$ iff $h(x)$ is compatible with $h(y)$ (see \cite[p.
 205]{Jech}).
 Since $B_{\kappa}$ is separative as a Boolean algebra, we want to provide such $h:\meq{B_{0}}\to B_{\kappa}^{+}$.

 Let $b\in B_{0}^{+}$.
 For every $\alpha<\kappa$ let $b_{\alpha}=\inf\{d\in B_{\alpha}\mid d\geq b\}$, and let $\bar{b}=\sup\{b_{\alpha}\mid\alpha<\kappa\}$.
 Note that $\{b_{\alpha}\mid\alpha<\kappa\}$ is an ascending sequence, so in fact for every $\beta$, $\bar{b}=\sup\{b_{\alpha}\mid\beta\leq\alpha<\kappa\}$, and this is an element of $B_{\beta}$, so all-in-all $\bar{b}\in B_{\kappa}$.
 Now if $b'\sim b$ then for all large enough $\alpha$, $b_{\alpha}=b_{\alpha}'$ so $\bar{b}=\bar{b'}$.
 So the function $h([b])=\bar{b}$ is well defined, and since in particular $\bar{b}\geq b>0$, it is into $B_{\kappa}^{+}$.